thumbnail.jpg

 Some of our clinicians may offer a reduced fee.

-Therapy Center Houston is not contracted with any insurance companies.
-We are a cash-pay facility and payment in full is taken at the time of service.
+If you have insurance other than Cigna and Aetna, payment is due at the time of service.
 If you have a PPO plan with Out of Network mental health coverage, we can supply a superbill following the session for you to request any reimbursement you may be eligible for, to be paid directly to you.
 Many of our clients are able to obtain partial reimbursement once their out-of-network deductible has been met.
+We have partnered with Mentaya for people using out of network benefits.
+Ask us for more information about this.

 • Yes!
 We offer virtual therapy sessions for Texas residents via a HIPPA compliant software.